sledilnik/sledilnik_social/README.md

 Display 3 sets of data:

-1. How many persons needs hospital treatment.
+1. How many persons need hospital treatment.
 2. How many person are on repirators.
 3. Number of deceased.